 Deep Vein Thrombosis

-Deep vein thrombosis (DVT) is a condition where blood clots form in the deep veins of the body, typically in the legs.
-This can cause swelling and heaviness in the legs, as well as visible veins.
-DVT is a serious condition as it can lead to a blockage of blood flow to the lungs, known as pulmonary embolism.
-If you experience sudden swelling in your legs, seek medical attention promptly.
+Deep vein thrombosis (DVT) occurs when a blood clot forms in the deep veins of your body, typically in the legs.
+This condition can cause swelling and heaviness in your legs, as well as visible veins.
+It is important to note that some people may not have any symptoms of DVT, making it all the more dangerous.
+DVT can lead to a blockage of blood flow to the lungs, a condition known as pulmonary embolism.

 Achilles Tendonitis